Character Overview

 Olive fills in her character’s Speed.
 She is glad that her character is quite fast, it should help him run from trouble.

-Olive then fills in each of her Tolerances.
-She is regretting her character’s low Willpower as she sees the effect on his Attention.
+Olive then fills in each of her Reserves.
+She is regretting her character’s low Willpower as she sees the effect on his Focus.
 But she accepts this flaw as part of the challenge and is at least reassured by his strong Courage.

 Finishing Touches